davideamato/extract_tables/README.md

 If using Tabula on Windows 10, their documentation contains a useful [page](https://tabula-py.readthedocs.io/en/latest/getting_started.html#get-tabula-py-working-windows-10) on how to get it to work.

+#### Module 'tabula' has no attribute 'read_pdf'
+If you encounter an error stating that module `tabula` has no attribute `read_pdf`, this is likely due to a namespace conflict between `tabula` and `tabula-py`.
+Remove the `tabula` package from the environment and only keep `tabula-py` to resolve this.
+See [this post on StackOverflow](https://stackoverflow.com/questions/60377106/python3-module-tabula-has-no-attribute-read-pdf) for an explanation.

 ## How to use?